|Skaarup, Harold J. G753, 5th Armoured Regiment (8th Princess Louise's New Brunswick Hussars) (Book)

 Montecchio lies near the Eastern end of the strong German defensive position known as the Gothic Line.
 The anti-tank ditch of this defensive system used to run through the valley immediately below the cemetery.
 Montecchio village was practically razed to the ground for the purposes of defence during the war, and much damage was done in the surrounding country.
 The site was selected by the Canadian Corps for burials during the fighting to break into the Gothic Line in the autumn of 1944.
 An additional plot was added later for graves brought in from the surrounding country.
 There are now 582, 1939-45 war casualties commemorated in this site.
 Of these, 4 are unidentified.

-Harold wearing the Hussars tropical uniform in Italy, possibly the summer of 1944.
+Eric Sorensen and Harold J. Skaarup, wearing the Hussars tropical uniform in Italy, possibly the summer of 1944.

 The Hussars Move On